jronallo/microdata_schemaorg_example/source/code4lib.html.md

 At this point we can also add the subjects and genres, as properties.
 Subjects maps well enough to the "keywords" property of `Photograph`.
+These keywords are
+visible to users, so it is less likely to try to be gamed in the way that the of meta keywords in the `head` a document was.
+Google advises page authors to not mark up [non-visible content](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=176035) on the page, but to stick to adding microdata attributes to what is visible to users.

 We could attach the `itemprop` to the `dd` element, but then a processor would extract all the text.
-The genres have some spaces for each term, so rather than leaving it up to a post-processor to handle that, we apply the same `itemprop` to each term separately to insure it remains intact.
+The genres have some spaces within each term, so rather than leaving it up to a post-processor to handle that, we apply the same `itemprop` to each term separately to insure the multiword keywords remain intact.
-At this time irregardless of singulars or plurals for property names, it is allowable to repeat all properties, which then get placed into an array.
+At this time irregardless of singulars or plurals for property names, it is allowable in Schema.org to repeat all properties, which then form a list of values.
 [Even singular properties can have multiple values](http://www.w3.org/2011/webschema/track/issues/5).

 We cannot just apply the `itemprop` to the `a` elements either, though, since the value would come from the `href` attribute.
 To work around this we use the common pattern of adding some extra spans to get at the text content.

-YKK: remove this paragraph?
-So one question to ask is what the difference is between marking up keywords on the page in this way versus how it can be done in the `head` of the page.
-Don't search engines ignore the keywords in the head of the page?
-Search engines caught on that the keywords placed in the `head` of the page were often placed there to try to game the system and rank for terms the page may not have even been about.
-Marking up the visible content of the page as we are doing with microdata, means that users will see these keywords, so may be more likely to really describe the content of the page.
-Search engines therefore may pay more attention to these keywords than to some hidden keywords in the `head` of the document.
-Google advises page authors to not mark up [non-visible content](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=176035) on the page, but to stick to adding microdata attributes to what is visible to users.
-Later we will see how there are some occassions when it is necessary or convenient to add hidden markup to add data.

 ### Picking Types and Properties (and More Nesting)